shahriarHasan09/PlatoonSAFE/README.md

 # PlatoonSAFE User Manual (Version 0.1)

-This repository has been made public for the purpose of review of the following article submitted in the IEEE Open Journal of Intelligent Transportation Systems:
+❌ **This repository has been made public for the purpose of review of the following article submitted in the IEEE Open Journal of Intelligent Transportation Systems.
+We discourage the download and use of the PlatoonSAFE simulator until the corresponding article gets published.**

 S. Hasan, J. Gorospe, S. Girs, A. A. Gomez, and E. Uhlemann, “PlatoonSAFE: An Integrated Simulation Tool for Evaluating Platoon Safety”, 2022.

-We discourage the download and use of the PlatoonSAFE simulator until the corresponding article gets published.

 <table class="tg">
 <thead>